YuanfengZhang/bsgenova/README.md

 # bsgenova

+> [!IMPORTANT]
+> This is a customized version of bs-genova with parallelization features.
+> The original bs-genova can be found [here](https://github.com/hippo-yf/bsgenova)

  = *bs-geno-nova* = *bs-genova*

 An **accurate**, **robust**, and **fast** genotype caller for **bisulfite-converted** sequencing data for both single-cell and bulk samples, such (sc)WGBS, (sc)RRBS.